cefaijustin/jc-site/README.md

 # This is my personal website.

 Built with HTML, CSS / Sass, & jQuery.
+Also featuring Typed.js & Google Fonts.

-I also use Typed.js and GoogleFonts.
+Thanks for visiting!